French ex-president testifies: "I owe it" to attack victims

 By the time the bloodshed finally ended hours later, 130 people were dead and François Hollande watched from the street as bloodied survivors staggered out of the Bataclan concert hall.

-Surrounded by a squad of security guards, the former French president walked into a specially designed courtroom Wednesday to testify in the trial of 14 men over the Nov.
+Surrounded by a squad of security guards, the former French president entered a specially designed courtroom Wednesday to testify in the trial of 14 men over the Nov.
 13, 2015, Islamic State attacks on Paris.
+He also defended his government’s policies in Iraq and Syria — cited by both the dead attackers and the cell’s lone survivor as the reason innocent French people were targeted that night.

 Hollande was at France’s national soccer stadium when a suicide bomber blew himself up outside the gates that night, the first in a series of attacks across Paris that would last for three more hours.